 Perhaps the most compelling reason for commercial building owners to lean into sustainability is that their customers want it.
 Across the property industry, tenants in diverse spaces including offices, retail and warehouses are actively looking for buildings that provide sustainability credentials.

 Features such as BREEAM accreditation, EPC ratings of A and zero carbon in operation guarantees are frequently cited – and tenants are willing to pay for them.
-Many property consutants in the office market, for example, have noted the ‘flight to quality’ which includes buildings with low-carbon footprints and energy-efficient features.
+Many property consultants in the office market, for example, have noted the ‘flight to quality’ which includes buildings with low-carbon footprints and energy-efficient features.

 When calculating the costs of sustainability features in new-build or retrofit projects, it’s vital to include the price of doing the minimum or doing nothing.
 In either case, I think it’s clear that building owners who see sustainability as an opportunity to create value are on the right track.